 VA’s may be professionals, but they need to be trained to run your business in particular.
 Give them a rundown of your servers if you need them to do admin work.
 Make sure they’re familiar with the software of your choice should you want them to do any designing or editing.

 The more time you spend with your VA upon first hiring them, the less time you’ll need to supervise them later on.
-A solid training routine can allow your VA to seamlessly integrate themselves into your company’s day-to-day activities while you get to be hands off, making time for more meetings and business trips.
+In addition, a solid training routine can allow your VA to seamlessly integrate themselves into your company’s day-to-day activities.
+At the same time, you get to be hands-off, making time for more meetings and business trips.